bergwerf/bergwerf.github.io/README.md

 One of my academic specializations is *formal verification* using interactive theorem provers.
 I developed various formalizations using the *Coq Proof Assistant*.
-Developing formal proofs is very challenging, and requires careful thinking about even the smallest logical inferences.
+Developing formal proofs is quite challenging, and requires careful thinking about even the smallest logical inferences.
 Below is an overview of my formalization projects.